kyutai-labs/unmute/SWARM.md

 and then restart docker with `service docker restart`

-Note that currently, you'll have to scp `/scratch/models` to all nodes of the swarm because we can't use http to read our models/voices.

 ### Scaling the swarm

 If you have heavy load and want more resources (gpu/disk/ram/cpu) in your swarm, there are two steps: